biermeester/Pylinter/README.rst

         ]
       }

-  For more information you can have a look at the following `multiconf_gist`_.
+  For more information you can have a look at the following `gist`_.

 **2012-08-31**